 The most effective way to create a basic lead scoring system is by using data from your past leads—especially those who’ve become customers—to assign value to your existing ones.

-- Which qualities of your customers contributed most to them purchasing?
+- Which qualities of your existing customers contributed most to their purchasing?

 - Which of these characterizations do your customers share in common?